SorcererChiragsingh/Project-DowJonesStockTracker/README.md

 3. Update the App.java file for your existing application to add a feature that displays a line graph every time Yahoo Finance is queried.
 This line graph should have a time tick on the x-axis and the stock price on the y-axis.
 This plot should update each time your application queries a stock price.
 On refresh, it should display all the currently stored stock prices.

 4. Compile your application by running the command "gradle build".
-   ## done with this project

-6. Run your application by running the command "gradle run".
+5. Run your application by running the command "gradle run".

-7. Test your application and debug as needed.
+6. Test your application and debug as needed.

 When you're satisfied with your application, submit your App.java file below.